lonesomegeek/LSG.GenericCrud/README.md

 This library allies injection (IoC), minimum codebase for maximum efficiency.

 Obviously, when you are working with databases and entities, you need to write some code to be able to manage these entities.
 And, when working with multiple kind of entities, you need to rewrite code that is similar for each entities.
 This library is getting rid of the duplicated code and keeps everything **DRY**.
-Here is the lib is able to do!
+Here is what the library is able to do!

 | 	 | Verb    |	Route	                                 | Results   | Description |
 |----|----------|--------------------------------------------|-----------|-------------|